CMBTech/chatbot-server/README.md

-#  Reusable Flask Starter Project API
+#  Internet Test Bot API
-Flask wrapper REST Api project.
-This project is aimed at creating a flask structure that is reusable for any flask project.
-All you have to do is just clone/fork, customise db details and start building your API in the less than 5minutes.
+This is an API for an internet test chatbot on dialogflow.
 This project uses the following technologies:

 1. `Flask`
 2. `Swagger`